How Alex Murdaugh’s murder trial became a circus

 Bomb threat, obscene gestures and a controversial GoFundMe: How Alex Murdaugh’s murder trial became a circus

-In the space of one dramatic week in Colleton County Courthouse, the murder trial testimony has been sidelined by a bomb threat, bad behaviour from the Murdaugh family, a controversial GoFundMe account and a Covid outbreak.
+During a dramatic six weeks in Colleton County Courthouse, the murder trial testimony has been sidelined by a bomb threat, bad behaviour from the Murdaugh family, a controversial GoFundMe account and a Covid outbreak.
 Rachel Sharp reports

 Murder.
 A botched hitman plot.
 Mystery deaths.
 Millions of dollars of stolen money.
 Opioid addiction.